conda.toml specification#

 [dependencies],[pypi-dependencies],[activation],[system-requirements],[target]) unless the environment setsno-default-feature = true.Merge in each named feature listed in

 features, in order.
-Later features override earlier ones for conflicting keys; lists are concatenated and de-duplicated.Apply
+Later features override earlier ones for conflicting keys.
+Lists are concatenated and de-duplicated.Apply

 [target.<platform>]overrides for the host’s platform last.